 The graph below shows designations at housing authorities around that country with roughly similar population demographics to Boston.
-Among these cities, Boston is well below the average designation percentages for elderly only, which, given their consistency across regions appear to demonstrate standard, HUD-authorized practices for the housing of elderly and non-elderly disabled.
+Among these cities, Boston is well below the average designation percentages, which, given their consistency across regions appear to demonstrate standard, HUD-authorized practices for the housing of elderly and non-elderly disabled.